sagemath/trac_to_gh/Issue 7005.md

 # Issue 7005: [with patch; needs review] singular -- port to cygwin

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7005

 Original creator: was